Reading Time: 18 minutes

 • Structure findings so journalists don’t need to download the report

 This is a perfect example of how to turn research into ongoing earned coverage.
+And it’s worth calling out our favorite finding from the report: 72% of journalists still cite press releases.

 At a glance: